19 Sneaky Ways to Save Money on Everyday Objects

 Save money by swapping your liquid hand soap dispenser for the foaming version.
 This unique dispenser has a pump that turns regular liquid soap into foam which means it takes less soap to create a lather.
 Plus: Did you know you can save money on your car at Costco?
 Find out more here.

 Skip spoiled fruits

 According to CNN Money, the average American household wastes $640 per year in spoiled food.
 These Rubbermaid FreshWorks Produce Saver Food Storage containers have little vents that regulate the flow of oxygen and carbon dioxide extending the life of perishable herbs, fruits, and vegetables.
 The manufacturer claims produce will stay fresher 80 percent longer and that’s some serious savings.
-These are the money-saving tips that don’t actually pay.

 Turn containers upside down

 After opening containers of foods like cottage cheese, yogurt, salsa, and spaghetti sauce store them upside down in the refrigerator.
 By inverting the container, CBS reports it creates a vacuum effect that slows the growth of food spoiling bacteria.
 The less food you have to toss the more money you save.
 Next, check out our best tips for saving money during your home remodel.

 A quicker way to dry your clothes